 Author Information

 Andrews University Press publishes books that make a scholarly and/or professional contribution to their respective fields and are in harmony with the mission of Andrews University.
-Publication emphases include such areas as biblical and theological studies as well as selected areas of science, business, educational philosophy, humanities, religion, history, and biblical archaeology.
+Publication emphases include biblical and theological studies as well as other selected areas of religion, history, humanities, educational philosophy, science, business, and biblical archaeology.
 Both prospective and current authors will want to note below the stages of consideration and preparation for a forthcoming publication.

 Submission Guidelines

-Potential authors should submit a curriculum vitae or an equivalent personal description as well as the following information:
+Potential authors should submit a curriculum vitae or an equivalent personal description, an annotated table of contents for your manuscript, as well as the following information:

-1. Please write a brief yet comprehensive description of your book, including a statement of its purpose (i.e., why it was undertaken, its intended use and audience, the contribution it makes to its field, and what it attempts to accomplish within that discipline).
+1. Please write a brief yet comprehensive description of your book, including a statement of its purpose (e.g., when and why it was undertaken, its intended use and audience, the contribution to its field and what it attempts to accomplish within that discipline).

-5. Do you wish to include in your book any material other than text (e.g., artwork, charts, graphs, maps, photographs)?
-In the case that such materials were not originated by you, have you secured official permission to use them?
+7. Do you wish to include in your book any material other than text (e.g., charts, graphs, maps, photographs)?
+In the case that such materials were not originated by you, have you secured permission to use them?

 Review Process